 7. CONCLUSION

 In this paper I have identified most of the types and stages of Croft’s (1991) Negative Existential Cycle in Chadic languages.
 Additionally, I have followed Veselinova (2016) in observing that not all languages fit neatly into a type or a stage and therefore it is also useful to consider overlap of types and stages.
 I have found that negative existentials may sometimes be sources of verbal negators in Chadic, though interrogatives and the lexical item ‘thing’ appear more often to provide pathways to verbal negators in this particular family.
-I suggest Croft’s (1991) framework – especially identification of the B~C stages - sheds light on processes of negation and the relationship between negation and negative existential predication, as well as their relationship to other domains in the grammar.
+I suggest that Croft’s (1991) framework – especially identification of the B~C stages - sheds light on processes of negation and the relationship between negation and negative existential predication, as well as their relationship to other domains in the grammar.
 In Chadic, two domains of interest are aspect (especially imperfective and perfective) and pragmatic dependence.

 ISO 693-3 codes for languages included